VickenMat/War-of-the-Worlds/World War I/Thoughts.md

 	- [[Great Britain]]
 		- Drawn into conflict they wanted no part of due to the 1839 Treaty of London which forced her hand when Germany invaded [[Belgium]]
 		- Britain could not stand idly and allow Germany to secure the northern coast of France, which would be strategically unacceptable
+			- *Could have avoided war altogether*
+			- *Britain had just won naval superiority over the Germans*
+			- *Britain was much less committed to the Triple Entente than France and Russia were*
 			- *Interested in maintaining the status-quo of Europe with France and Russia as her allies*
 	- [[Russia]]
 		- Had made great efforts to secure the integrity of the Balkans only to possess a secure buffer from Bulgaria, Ottoman Empire, and Austria-Hungary
 		- Russia aligned with France who guaranteed [[Serbia]] independence, a security that could allow for casus belli when needed most against its logical rival, Austria-Hungary
+		- Russia's intervention into a Serbian/Austro-Hungarian matter escalated the territorial conflict to a level it should not have reached
+			- *Tried to take advantage of the conflict to gain territory in the Balkans and further into Europe, as well as take land away from the Ottomans*
 			- *Sought to reclaim prestige, humiliated in the Russo-Japanese War beyond measure.
 Also issue of continually rising Germany on her borders, cutting Russia off from the rest of Europe if war came.
 The Great War was an attempt to move the borders*
 	- [[Austria-Hungary]]
 		- Their struggle towards unification made their leadership paranoid that something may lead to a division of the dualist monarchy
+		- **Made up of dozens of disparate ethnic groups, none of which had any influence over affairs**
 		- The assassination of Archduke Ferdinand became significant to the political elite who feared an uprising, culminating in their ultimatum to Serbia
 			- *Aimed for the preservation of empire while Slavic nationalism was proving to be a threat to their power in the Balkans.
 The continued Russian and western powers' support of Slavic movement added fuel to the fire*
 	- [[Ottoman Empire]]